 2) What are the Benefits of being an EcoFeminist Entrepreneur?

 - Innate Morality: You are doing something good if it really either reduces pain or increases sustainable pleasure in the world.

 - Nothing to fear: Cannot be blackmailed by dishonest characters when you operate an ethical business enterprise.

-- The Ethical and Eco and Business Lobby: With business income you can now be part of the political lobbying process!
+- The Ethical and Eco and Business Lobby: With business income, you can now be part of the political lobbying process!
 No more Big Oil!
-Instead Big Feminist!
+Instead of Big Feminist!

 - Building trust: When your business is based on doing something morally good and with the highest ethical and eco practices that creates trust, repeat customers and references.

 - Sustainable Feminism.
 As long as your feminist enterprise truly benefits women, you can confront the system in a relatively sustainable way as long as you are able to maintain a profit.

 - Benefits of Good Credit Rating.
 When you are honest in your accounting and maintain 'good books' you enjoy many of the benefits of an excellent credit rating such as much lower interest rates and easier rental options.
 For Americans you also enjoy generous air miles travel with your business credit card!

 - Morality with Taxes.
 Once you see the benefits and accept the 'morality' of paying fair taxes then you pay them.
 This creates relative ease with dealing with the tax department and entitles you to demand more from the government for your social enterprise as you are a taxpayer.

 - Ethical Accounting: Of course some business matters have to be private.
 But as much as possible transparency is good business.
 When you have honest books it is easier to spot dishonesty among clients, suppliers or employees!